It was a bleak Sunday morning and you and I were to have brunch, I told Gram that this was the morning of my “coming out” to you, he simply said.

 “Annie, I live in the Cross and if you want to know what is happening around here, this is almost the local paper”

-I had a copy of the Sunday paper as well and you promptly told me to put the Star Observer inside it, so no one would see.
+I had a copy of the Sunday paper as well and you promptly told me to put the Star Observer inside that so no one would see it.

 “Annie this is silly, you know heaps of gay people”